WWE Rumors: Kevin Owens Punished For ‘Raw’s’ Disappointing Attendance

 If the WWE audience was turning on Kevin Owens for being a heel, that would not be a problem.
 However, Forbes reported that attendance at Monday Night Raw events, including live shows, TV shows, and pay-per-views, have dropped with Kevin Owens as the champion.
 Frightful.com even reported that house show attendance for the Raw brand is the lowest it has been since 2006.

 While this has to be seen as the result of bad booking and storytelling that is not compelling, it looks like the WWE is making a change.
-Bill Goldberg has been on a tear since returning, but has only wrestled twice.
+Bill Goldberg has been on a tear since returning but has only wrestled twice.
 He beat Brock Lesnar in under two minutes and then took part in the Royal Rumble match, once again showing up Lesnar.

 With Bill Goldberg vs. Brock Lesnar the biggest match at WrestleMania this year, the WWE needs Goldberg to remain strong and now it looks like they will have him walk in as the WWE Universal Champion.
 There is almost no chance that Kevin Owens beats Bill Goldberg at Fastlane.